 Walk in the Water to Learn With the St. Lawrence: The Potential and Limitations of an Artist’s Interdisciplinary Place-based Mapping and Methods Can interdisciplinary artworks help deepen our relationship with and stewardship of the St. Lawrence River, which runs alongside Montreal in its 1200 kilometre trajectory from Lake Ontario to the Atlantic?
 Perhaps.
 I address the question by profiling my completed and in-progress studio and community-based artworks: Walk in the Water, an interactive talking textile and linked audio walk of two centuries of human interventions in the Pointe-St-Charles shoreline, and Learning With the St. Lawrence, an on-going studio- and community-based collaboration which explores River realities via environmental histories as well as contemporary input from scientists and concerned citizens.
 I ponder my hopes and doubts, and my own need to ‘do something’ in the face of the River’s water quality degradation, habitat loss and endangerment of species, and my own and others’ ecological grief.

-Yves Mayrand is a Canadian citizen residing on Lekwungen traditional territory (Victoria, BC).
+Yves Mayrand is a Canadian citizen residing on the traditional territory of the Esquimalt and Songhees First Nations (Victoria, BC).
 He holds a degree in law from Université de Montréal (LL.L.) and a degree in business administration from Concordia University (M.B.A.).
 His January 30, 2020 submission to British Columbia’s Old Growth Strategic Review Panel (Old Growth Forest Management in British Columbia: Time for a Paradigm Shift) is publicly available at https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/old-growth-forests/og-submissions.

 Talk Description

-“Forest Resource Management in British Columbia and Old Growth Protection: Why A New Paradigm Is Necessary Noq” will address issues that include the industrial exploitation and use of forest resources on Crown land, the conflicting values in their use under the present forestry system, and the continuing failure to permanently protect old growth forest stands in British Columbia.
+His presentation, entitled “Protecting Old Growth Forests in B.C.: Why A New Paradigm Is Necessary Now, and How Can We Make It Happen”, will address the ongoing industrial exploitation and use of old growth forest on Crown land, the Ada’itsx/Fairy Creek protest movement, the conflicting values involved, the continuing failure to permanently protect the few remaining old growth forest stands and intact watersheds in British Columbia, and how interdisciplinary research and actions can bring about the needed paradigm shift.

 Talk Description